 About this method

 The Home Energy Eﬃciency Retroﬁts (HEER) method may be used to calculate energy savings from a range of common household and small business energy efficiency upgrades.
 In this method, the term energy may refer to electricity, gas or both.

 The method requires a minimum customer co-payment of $30 (excl GST) which cannot be reimbursed.

 The requirements for using this method are presented in the Method Guide below.

 The Method Guide provides information required to conduct activities using this method of the ESS Rule.
-This version was published following amendments to the ESS Rule in April 2018.
+This version was published following amendments to the ESS Rule in April 2018 and July 2018.